Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Conclusion

 \section{Conclusion}

-We looked at one-dimensional systems of ultracold atoms loaded on optical lattices, governed by Bose-Hubbard and Fermi-Hubbard Hamiltonians for bosons and fermions respectively.
-We numerically computed the effects of quenched disorder averaging in these systems, where Gaussian random disorder has been used for the Hamiltonian parameters.
-For bosons, we considered the single particle density matrix elements that characterise the many-body ground state as well as two-site nearest neighbour logarithmic negativity as a measure of bipartite entanglement, for investigating the response of the system to the disorder.
+Remarkable level of control in ultracold atomic systems have led to the possibility of engineering different types of disorder and to simulate the resulting effects.
+We consider the case in which the system has a quenched disordered Hamiltonian parameter, where the equilibration time of the parameter is many orders of magnitude higher than the relevant observation times for the physical quantities of interest.
+The relevant physical quantities are then the quenched averaged ones.
+We computed the response of quenched disorder averaging in physical observables for Bose- and Fermi-Hubbard systems, where Gaussian random disorder is either present or inserted in the Hamiltonian parameters.
+For bosons, the observables that we considered are the single-particle density matrix elements that characterise the many-body ground state as well as the two-site nearest neighbour logarithmic negativity as a measure of bipartite entanglement.
 For fermions, we evaluated the spin correlation functions as measures of magnetic order along with logarithmic negativity.
-In both the cases, we observed disorder-induced enhancement of the observables in the ground state for weak interactions, when the disorder is introduced in the tunnelling term and found that such features terminate when the on-site interaction becomes stronger.
-We attributed this behaviour to the statistics of the disorder realisations and the dependence of the observables on the Hamiltonian parameters.
-We then considered the dynamics of these systems under the decohering action of spontaneous emission events and found the effects of the quenched disorder averaging to not change noticeably with respect to what we observe at the initial instance.
-Our results thus provide with a means to quantify the effects of such quenched disorder averaging and can be used to benchmark ongoing optical lattice experiments probing into the effects of disorder.
+In both Bose- and Fermi-Hubbard systems, we observed disorder-induced enhancement of the observables in the ground state for weak interactions, when the disorder is introduced in the tunnelling term.
+Specifically, we observe that the values of such observables, averaged over the disorder realizations, is larger than their values in the case without disorder.
+We found that such features terminate when the on-site interaction becomes stronger.
+For the case of site-dependent disorder in tunnelling parameters, we found that the enhancement only occurs for bosons.